Japanese fashion, theater, and music played significant roles in David Bowie’s pioneering career.

 The Japanese designer Kansai Yamamoto devised some of Bowie’s most iconic stage outfits, and in the 1960s the singer studied dance with Lindsay Kemp, a UK performance artist who was influenced by kabuki theater with its exaggerated gestures, elaborate costumes and makeup, and onnagata actors—men playing female roles.

 This training with Kemp inspired Bowie as he explored ideas of masculinity, exoticism, and alienation.
 The inspiration extended to the musical realm as well: on Moss garden from Heroes (1977) Bowie plays a Japanese koto; It’s no game (no. 1) from Scary monsters (and super creeps) (1980) features Japanese vocals; and the instrumental B-side Crystal Japan (1980) was released as a single in Japan and featured in a sake commercial.

 This according to “David Bowie’s love affair with Japanese style” by Tessa Wong, Anna Jones, and Yuko Kato (BBC news 12 January 2016).

 Today would have been Bowie’s 70th birthday!
-Above, Bowie models a Yamamoto design in 1973; below, It’s no game (no. 1).
+Above, Yamamoto’s Tokyo pop design for Bowie; below, It’s no game (no. 1).